-As a new real estate licensee or someone considering a career in real estate, you need to understand the basics of real estate agent commission, as this is most likely how you’ll be paid.
+As a new real estate licensee or someone considering a career in real estate, you need to understand the basics of real estate commission, as this is most likely how you’ll be paid.
 While some brokerages are moving to a more salary-based structure, the majority of today’s brokerages still operate under a commission-based system.
 Therefore your real estate agent salary will be based on the all-important commission split.

-You’ll typically negotiate your commission split with your brokerage when you sign on with them.
+You’ll typically negotiate your real estate commission split with your brokerage when you sign on with them.
 Initially, most brokerages have a standard commission split that they offer to new agents.
 Once you’ve got some experience under your belt, or reach a certain production threshold, your broker will usually increase your commission split.

 In a nutshell, the commission split works like this.
 Say you sell a $300,000 home, and the average agent commission in your area is 6%.
 First, that 6% commission gets split between the buying and selling agent (3% for each of you).
 If you’re representing both the buyer and the seller, congratulations: you keep the full 6%.